puppetlabs-toy-chest/wash/website/content/docs/_index.md

 ## Wash Commands

 Wash commands aim to be well-documented in the tool.
-Try `wash help` and `wash help <subcommand>` for specific options.
+Try `wash help` and `wash help <command>` for specific options.

 Most commands operate on Wash resources, which are addressed by their path in the filesystem.